Johann Büttikofer

-Johann Büttikofer (9 August 1850 – 24 June 1927) was a Swiss zoologist who worked at the Blijdorp Zoological Garden in Rotterdam.
-After his retirement he settled in Bern, Switzerland.
-For his extensive contributions to the knowledge of Liberian fauna based on two zoological expeditions to the Republic of Liberia (1879 to 1882 and 1886 to 1887) he is regarded as the 'Father of Liberian Natural History'.
+Johann Büttikofer (9 August 1850 – 24 June 1927) was a Swiss zoologist, who worked at the Blijdorp Zoological Garden in Rotterdam.
+After his retirement, he settled in Bern, Switzerland.
+For his extensive contributions to the knowledge of Liberian fauna based on two zoological expeditions to the Republic of Liberia (1879 to 1882 and 1886 to 1887), he is regarded as the Father of Liberian Natural History.

 Early life

-Büttikofer was born in Ranflüh (part of Rüderswil, Canton of Bern) in the Emmental where his father Jakob was a school teacher.
-He attended village school until the age of 16 and then studied French for one year, after which he attended a teacher training college in Hofwil until the age of 20.
-He taught school in Graswil, Switzerland for six years, hunted, began to learn taxidermy, read travel accounts, and longed to visit the tropics.
-He left teaching to become a preparator at the Natural History Museum of Bern where he attended lectures by Prof. Theophil Studer, who had just returned from travelling around the world.
+Büttikofer was born in Ranflüh (part of Rüderswil, Canton of Bern) in the Emmental, where his father Jakob was a schoolteacher.
+He attended village school until the age of 16 and then studied French for one year, after which he attended a teacher-training college in Hofwil until the age of 20.
+He taught school in Graswil, Switzerland, for six years, hunted, began to learn taxidermy, read travel accounts, and longed to visit the tropics.
+He left teaching to become a preparator at the Natural History Museum of Bern, where he attended lectures by Prof. Theophil Studer, who had just returned from travelling around the world.

 Scientific career

 In 1878, professor Ludwig Rütimeyer of Basel recommended him to become an assistant to Hermann Schlegel, the director of the Royal Museum of Natural History (Rijksmuseum van Natuurlijke Historie, now Naturalis Biodiversity Center) in Leiden, the Netherlands.
-He became an understudy of Schlegel, who sought to expand the museum's role in understanding animal life in Western Africa.
+He became an understudy of Schlegel's, who sought to expand the museum's role in understanding animal life in Western Africa.
 Büttikofer joined Schlegel on a study trip to the major museums of Germany and Austria.

-Recognizing Büttikofer's capabilities and potential, Schlegel proposed sending him on a six-year expedition to Africa to collect zoological specimens from several largely unexplored forest regions, specifically Liberia, the Ivory Coast, the Gold Coast, Cameroon and Gabon.
-Liberia was selected as the first destination, principally because the expedition had been offered free transportation on the ships of the Rotterdam trading firm Hendrik Muller & Co. which had several trading factories along the Liberian coast.
-Two zoological expeditions to Liberia were carried out between November 1879 - April 1882 and November 1886 - June 1887; the great success of the Liberia expeditions, the death of Dr. Schlegel, and Buttikofer's own health considerations caused the other initially planned destinations to be dropped.
+Recognizing Büttikofer's capabilities and potential, Schlegel proposed sending him on a six-year expedition to Africa to collect zoological specimens from several largely unexplored forest regions, specifically Liberia, the Ivory Coast, the Gold Coast, Cameroon, and Gabon.
+Liberia was selected as the first destination, principally because the expedition had been offered free transportation on the ships of the Rotterdam trading firm Hendrik Muller & Co., which had several trading factories along the Liberian coast.
+Two zoological expeditions to Liberia were carried out from November 1879 - April 1882 and November 1886 - June 1887; the great success of the Liberia expeditions, the death of Dr. Schlegel, and Buttikofer's own health considerations caused the other initially planned destinations to be dropped.

-In 1890 he published a two-volume work, "Reisebilder aus Liberia" in German.
-This constituted the first monograph on the Republic of Liberia, and contains some of the earliest photographs of nature in Liberia.
-An annotated English translation of this publication was produced in November, 2012 by Brill (Leiden), titled "Travel Sketches from Liberia: Johann Büttikofer's 19th Century Rainforest Explorations in West Africa", co-edited by Henk Dop and Phillip T. Robinson.
+In 1890, he published a two-volume work, Reisebilder aus Liberia in German.
+This constituted the first monograph on the Republic of Liberia and contains some of the earliest photographs of nature in Liberia.
+An annotated English translation of this publication was produced in November, 2012, by Brill (Leiden), titled Travel Sketches from Liberia: Johann Büttikofer's 19th Century Rainforest Explorations in West Africa, co-edited by Henk Dop and Phillip T. Robinson.